 With all this upheaval, I think it’s quite natural to ask ‘Who am I?’.
 When people ask that dreaded question, ‘Where are you from?’, I feel confused.
-My passport says one thing but my heart says another based on the cultures in which I have lived.
+My passport says one thing but my heart says another based on the cultures in which I have lived and built relationship.
 I’m not sure who I am.
 I don’t feel confident.
 It’s not surprising that research shows that students like me can struggle in the classroom.
 Thankfully, there are things you can do to help me.

 Steps for Supporting Me

 I don’t want these challenges to be traumatic for my fellow international school students or me.
 I want to overcome these challenges.
 Douglas Ota is a transition expert, psychologist and author who has spent the majority of his professional life working with globally mobile kids like me, and international schools who educate us, to help address the challenges associated with mobility.
 He suggests the following steps will help you to help me make these challenges levers for growth.